audioxide/data/data/posts/20210301-articles-apex-legends-list.md

 <youtube-video video-id="RoFNzh07hVo" desc="Apex Legends: Rampart Music Pack" />

 If we're talking in terms of outright fun, Rampart's theme may be the best here.
 There are so many different aspects to the music: the Ska guitars during the intro, the groovy basslines throughout, and the bouncy drums that recall the feeling of jumping in time with the music at a Summer festival, alongside friends, beverage in hand (remember those days?).
 Once again Barton does a fantastic job of creating a theme that feels totally separate from the rest.
-Rampart's music gets you in the mood for some frolicking, which is really all you can ask for from a video game like Apex.
+Rampart's music gets you in the mood for some frolicking, which is really all you can ask for from a video game like *Apex*.
 If only Rampart were as fun to play as.
 Alas.
 I'm sure her day will come.

 -----